PLEASE continue to wear a MASK upon entering our physical therapy clinic.

 We are requesting that you stay home if you feel you have been exposed to a high risk situation or have a fever.

-We have added dry needling to our current physical therapy services.
+Dry needling has been added to our current physical therapy services.

-We only participate as physical therapy providers with Medicare, so payment is requested at the time of service.
-You receive a receipt for submission to your insurer with most claims being processed at a rate of 40% to 70% of our fee.
+Donna Olivero, PT, PRC will be providing services through her own company, working alongside HNH PT.
+She too will give you a receive a walk out receipt for submission to your insurer with most claims being processed at a rate of 40% to 70% of our fee.

 Also known as Structural Integration, Rolfing®, was first developed by biochemist Dr. Ida P. Rolf.
 Dr. Rolf was looking for a way to help her arthritic child.
 She discovered by manipulating fascia, the connective tissue of the body, she could realign her son’s joints and posture.
 Over the past 60 years, this form of bodywork has evolved and is now one of the most predominant interventions in the world of manual therapy.
 Rolfing® has a standard set of ten sessions that are recommended to address all aspects of your body.